DoJ releases report of systemic abuse by Minneapolis Police after Floyd murder

 DoJ also found that the MPD disregards the safety of those they take into custody, and that they failed to step in to prevent the unreasonable use of force, such as in the murder of Mr Floyd by then-MPD officer Derek Chauvin when several fellow officers stood by and didn’t intervene.

 The report also states that the practice of stop and search, that the use of force disproportionately affected Black and Native American residents, and that MPD wasn’t held accountable for racist activity until public protests ensued.
+MPD had been accused of using excessive force well before the murder of Mr Floyd.

 DoJ called the findings “deeply disturbing” and said that they “erode the community’s trust” in policing.